YottaDB/YDBDoc/ProgGuide/ioproc.rst

 Establishes the character encoding of the output device OPENed and USEed in the UTF-8 mode.
 The value of the expression can be M, UTF-8, UTF-16, UTF-16LE, or UTF-16BE.
 In M mode, OCHSET has no effect.

-If \*CHSET is not specified, YottaDB/GT.M assumes UTF-8 as the default character set for all the input / output devices.
+If \*CHSET is not specified, YottaDB assumes UTF-8 as the default character set for all the input/output devices.

-If expr is set to a value other than M, UTF-8, UTF-16, UTF-16LE or UTF-16BE, YottaDB/GT.M produces a run-time error.
+If expr is set to a value other than M, UTF-8, UTF-16, UTF-16LE or UTF-16BE, YottaDB produces a run-time error.
 UTF-16, UTF-LE, and UTF-16BE are not supported for $Principal and Terminal devices.

 .. note::
    OCHSET is a deviceparameter of both the OPEN and USE commands.
 As OCHSET can change the character set of an already OPENed device, it can help deal with binary data intermixed with character data.